friederbluemle/livebundle-website/docs/cli.md

 ```

 The `init` command will generate a new `livebundle.yml` configuration file in your React Native application directory.
 This configuration file will work out of the box, but is configured to use the [livebundle-storage-fs](https://github.com/electrode-io/livebundle/tree/master/packages/livebundle-storage-fs) storage plugin to store the bundles.
-This means that the bundles will be stored local to the machine that is running the `livebundle upload` command.
-This is great for testing LiveBundle upload, but is very limited as it will not work to download bundles from the phone.
+This means that the bundles will be stored in a local directory.
+This is great for trying out LiveBundle CLI, but is very limited as it will not work to download bundles from the phone.

 ### Trying the CLI